LilyTao123/financial_transaction_etl_airflow_dbt/README.md

 For accuracy, only successful transactions were considered in the analysis, as the dataset also contains fraudulent transactions.

 # Data source
-This dataset is sourced from Kaggle, containing transaction data, user information, and card details from 2010 to 2019.
-To enhance its usability, I imported the dataset into my GitHub repository and re-mapped the state and country columns for better clarity and consistency.
+This dataset is sourced from [Kaggle](https://www.kaggle.com/datasets/computingvictor/transactions-fraud-datasets/data), containing transaction data, user information, and card details from 2010 to 2019.
+To enhance its usability, I imported the dataset into [my GitHub repository](https://github.com/LilyTao123/financial-transaction-data/tags) and re-mapped the state and country columns for better clarity and consistency.
+For example, the original dataset includes 'latitude' and 'longitude' coordinates.
+I have used this data to determine users' locations at the state and city levels, and created a new column.

 # Technology